 1980: Herzog rebuilds the Redbirds

-Herzog had served as the Cardinals' interim manager for 73 games before he was promoted to the club's general manager in August 1980.
-That offseason, Herzog took the manager spot back from Hall of Famer Red Schoendienst, and then immediately made his mark in his front office role for St. Louis.
+Whitey Herzog had served as the Cardinals' interim manager for 73 games before he was promoted to the club's general manager in August 1980.
+That offseason, Herzog took the manager spot back from Hall of Famer Red Schoendienst and immediately made his mark in his front office role for St. Louis.

 Herzog engineered three massive trades, featuring 23 total players, and wound up sending a dozen Cardinals players away.
 When the dust had cleared, Herzog had one elite reliever in Bruce Sutter but sent another, Rollie Fingers, to the Brewers alongside Ted Simmons and Pete Vuckovich.
 While Herzog sent away those three stars, his moves in 1980 set the groundwork for later deals that would bring Lonnie Smith, Ozzie Smith and other valuable pieces to a club that captured a pair of National League pennants in the 1980s.
 In fact, the Redbirds wound up defeating the Brewers in the World Series just two years later.